-On the other hand, Ajuga ciliata Bunge is an excellent TCM for regulating lung function, with functions such as detoxifying, cooling blood, and reducing swelling [30].
-As indicated by TCM pharmacology research, Ajuga ciliata Bunge contains flavonoids, triterpenoid saponins, and polysaccharides that possess certain anti-inflammatory effects, which can be used clinically to alleviate joint pain, swelling, and other symptoms, relieve muscle soreness, and inhibit the synthesis and release of prostaglandins, thus achieving the purpose of pain relief [31].
+On the other hand, Ajuga ciliata Bunge is an excellent TCM for regulating lung function, with functions such as detoxifying, cooling blood, and reducing swelling (Lee et al., 2023).
+As indicated by TCM pharmacology research, Ajuga ciliata Bunge contains flavonoids, triterpenoid saponins, and polysaccharides that possess certain antiinflammatory effects, which can be used clinically to alleviate joint pain, swelling, and other symptoms, relieve muscle soreness, and inhibit the synthesis and release of prostaglandins, thus achieving the purpose of pain relief (Shang et al., 2023).
 In this study, we observed that after treatment with Ajuga ciliata Bunge, both groups showed reduced WBC, PLT, and CRP as well as elevated RBC and HGB, which shows that Ajuga ciliata Bunge also has excellent anti-inflammatory, effects in COPD.
-Besides, the difference in CRP, HGB, and RBC before and after treatment was more significant in the
+Besides, the difference in CRP, HGB, and RBC before and after treatment was more significant in the research group compared to the control group, suggesting the more potent anti-inflammatory effect of Ajuga ciliata Bunge on malnourished patients.
+This is because Ajuga ciliata Bunge is rich in crude fiber, crude protein, vitamins, dietary fiber, carotene, iron, calcium, and other nutrients, which play a